 Add a Windscreen

 Change your motorcycle!?
-I know it sounds drastic, but the addition of a windscreen or a small change to the one you have can make a big difference.
+I know it sounds drastic, but adding a windscreen or a slight change to the one you have can make a big difference.

 Unfortunately for those of us who live and ride in warmer climates, that also reduces the airflow through the vents on your helmet.
 So you trade noise for heat.